hashicorp/terraform/website/source/docs/providers/aws/r/opsworks_stack.html.markdown

 * `configuration_manager_version` - (Optional) Version of the configuratino manager to use.
 Defaults to "11.4".
 * `custom_cookbooks_source` - (Optional) When `use_custom_cookbooks` is set, provide this sub-object as
   described below.
+* `custom_json` - (Optional) User defined JSON passed to "Chef".
+Use a "here doc" for multiline JSON.
 * `default_os` - (Optional) Name of OS that will be installed on instances by default.
 * `default_root_device_type` - (Optional) Name of the type of root device instances will have by default.
 * `default_ssh_key_name` - (Optional) Name of the SSH keypair that instances will have by default.